phunguyentan109/take-home/README.md

 ### Description
 #### Front-end

-- Nextjs is used with Redux & Redux Toolkit for easily managing data inside redux storage and scaling to larger scale in the future
+- **Next.js** is used with **Redux** & **Redux Toolkit** for easily managing data inside redux storage and scaling to larger scale in the future
-- Redux Toolkit Query is applied to manage API and simplify data fetching process, this helps shortening the time for development while still providing reliability and customizable when needed.
+- **Redux Toolkit Query** is applied to manage API and simplify data fetching process, this helps shortening the time for development while still providing reliability and customizable when needed.
 Besides, code-splitting api endpoints is also applied to trim down initial bundle size.
+- **AntD** is used for building the UI, it contains a large set of components for multiple usage purposes.
+Besides, it comes with its own form handlers (this form can also be used with custom form item) and icons, using this UI library will really speed up the process of creating a complete and interactive UI
+- **Compiled** is used for styling component, this is a zero-runtime css-in-js library which have css-in-js blocks built into styles ahead of time, so it totally avoids runtime performance issues

 #### Back-end